vo1dee/PsychochauffeurBot/README.md

 ### Supported Platforms
 - TikTok
-- Instagram
+- Meta (Instagram, Facebook)
-- YouTube Shorts
+- YouTube Shorts and Clips
-- Facebook
 - Twitter/X
 - Vimeo
 - Reddit
-- Twitch clips
+- Twitch Clips

 ### How to Use

 Simply send a video link from any supported platform, and the bot will:
 1. Process your request
 2. Download the video